tejaswigowda/book.programmingthecloud.com/src/iot/devops.md

   - Wake up from GPIO interrupt, timer, ADC measurements, capacitive touch sensor interrupt

  <img style="display:block;margin:auto" src='../../../imgs/pinout.png'>
- <figcaption> Fig: 10.2.1 ESP 32 pinout</figcaption>
+ <figcaption> Fig: 11.1 ESP 32 pinout</figcaption>

 ## T Watch

 T Watch is a wearable *development module* that integrates ESP32 along with many sensors.
-IT has a USC-C interface using which it can be charged and programmed.
+It has a USB-C interface using which it can be charged and programmed.
 It has 2 free GPIOs that can be used to hook up additional sensors.

  <img style="display:block;margin:auto" src='../../../imgs/header.jpg'>
- <figcaption> Fig: 10.2.2 T Watch </figcaption>
+ <figcaption> Fig: 11.2 T Watch </figcaption>

 ## Arduino IDE